mysteryx93/FrameRateConverter/README.md

 @ SkipOver    - Skip interpolation of frames when artifacts cover more than specified treshold,
                 or 0 to disable.
 (Default = 120)

+@ DiffBlkSize - If specified, calculates a second interpolation with different settings to takes the areas where the mask looks better.
+(Default = 0)

+@ DiffBlkSizeV- Vertical block size for second interpolation clip (default = DiffBlkSize)

+Presets
+Fast:    Basic interpolation
+Normal:  Fast + prefilter + MSuper on prefilter + MRecalculate
+Slow:    Normal + DCT=1
+Slower:  Slow + calculate diff between DCT=1 and DCT=0 to take the best from both